sainty0/sainty0.github.io/about.md

 # About

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+Hello, I am Santiago Rodrigues and I am a computer science and mechatronics engineering student at the University of Queensland.
+This is my blog where I share all things AI!
+Check out my [GitHub](https://github.com/sainty0)